How to plan your surf trip to Morocco

 We also advise you to carry a Travel Medical Kit, which you can build according to your needs.
 Check the CDC website for tips and kits.

-Another very important thing is to make sure you have good travel insurance that can cover for any loss, injury or disease during this surf trip!
+Another very important thing is to make sure you have good travel insurance that can cover for any loss, injury or disease during your surf trip to Morocco!

 The main language spoken in this country is Arabic.
 You will also find little villages where old dialects are still used to this day.
 The second language of this country is French, and if you are going to the souks, stores or any hotel/restaurant, all the staff should have an excellent knowledge of the french language.
 English is widely spoken as well, but if you are planning to go and visit remote villages, it’s a good idea to have an idea of how to communicate basic words and phrases.